Codium-ai/pr-agent/docs/IMPROVE.md

 """
 ```
 Use triple quotes to write multi-line instructions.
 Use bullet points to make the instructions more readable.

-### PR footprint - regular vs summarize mode
-The default mode of the `improve` tool provides committable suggestions.
-This mode as a high PR footprint, since each suggestion is a separate comment you need to resolve.
-If you prefer something more compact, use the [`summarize`](#summarize-mode) mode, which combines all the suggestions into a single comment.

 ### A note on code suggestions quality